vg-shamking/Payloads/README.md

 ## Disclaimer:

 	> That's not my ownership;
-  	> Collected for easy reach purpose.
+  	> Collected for easy reach purposes.